Are you looking for a camp for your child or teen – but aren’t sure where to start?

 More information: (315) 382-3725. play2learntot.com.

-Redhouse Arts Center Summer Camps – As part of the Teen Summer Series, students can prepare a production of James and the Giant Peach or create their own performance piece with the help of a professional choreographer.
-The Redhouse’s Rock Camp also returns this summer.
+Redhouse Arts Center, Summer Camps – As part of Redhouse all-day camps, teens will prepare a production of Suessical, the Musical or create their own performance piece alongside professional choreographers and directors.
+Redhouse Rock Camp: ON TOUR also returns this summer!

-Rosamond Gifford Zoo, Summer Camps – Shelters.
-Behaviors.
+Rosamond Gifford Zoo, Summer Camps – Animal care.
+Movement.
+Myths and legends.
 Children and teens can learn about these animal-themed topics and more at the Rosamond Gifford Zoo’s summer camps.
-This year, 20 options are available, and all have a STEAM focus.
+This year, 12 options are available, and all have a STEAM focus.

 Where: One Conservation Place, Syracuse.